 In nursery, children will begin to learn to recognise sounds and respond to them in their everyday environment.
-By the end of nursery they may have learned a few sounds such as 's', 't' and 'a'.
+By the end of Nursery, they may have learned a few sounds such as 's', 'a' and 't'.

 Daily phonics teaching will start in Reception with the lessons gradually increasing in length.
 Grapheme-Phoneme correspondences (GPCs) will be taught starting with single sounds, and moving to digraphs, where a sound is represented by two letters.
 Common exception words which cannot be sounded out will also be taught in a carefully phased progression.
-At Beit Shvidler, we use the Bug Club programme.
-You can find further information about that here: https://youtu.be/OdCRWLLNXPo and in the Bug Club letter to parents below.